OmarHusseinZaki/ScoreKeeperV2/README.md

 - If your application fails to build, check the build logs for errors
 - Ensure all environment variables are correctly set
 - Verify that your MongoDB Atlas IP access list includes Render's IPs or is set to allow access from anywhere (0.0.0.0/0)
+- If you encounter TypeScript compilation errors about missing type definitions, make sure all `@types/*` packages are in the `dependencies` section of your `package.json`, not just in `devDependencies`, as Render may not install dev dependencies during the build process

 ### Vercel
 - If your frontend fails to connect to the backend, check that REACT_APP_API_URL is correctly set